 This means asking the right questions.
 What format is the deliverable?
 When do you expect to see the next draft?
 Get all the information you need so that there are no surprises.
 Gonna miss a deadline?
 Not good practice, but you need to communicate this to the client.

 You must insist on funded milestone so you don’t get burned (that is, to prevent clients from running off without paying you).
 If you are going to take an hourly contract, check the client’s work history for feedback that might clue you in on a lemon.
 Luckily, Upwork has some built in protections to prevent this kind of thing, but disputes still happen.

-Skim strategy from established tipsterss
+Skim strategy from established Upworkers

 Tipsters are writing and promoting their “how I plan to make 100k my first year on Upwork” content all over the web, and some of it is worthwhile (Danny Margulies comes to mind).
 I borrow many strategies from this kind of content, still do.
 Keep in mind: some of these folks are funneling you into paid courses that teach you how to make money on Upwork.
 I’m not going that route, know little about the courses.
 I followed the freely available tips and it got me on my feet just fine.

-Invitations do come
+Invitations will come in time

 As you build your profile and work history, you’ll begin to show up in search and receive invitations to apply for jobs.
 This is good—it means a client thinks you might be a good fit for their job, and that you’re getting noticed in search results.
 In my experience, some job invitations have led to good paying work, while others have been junk, scammy, or unsuitable.